-Chibale Zambia: cultural similarities with the areas around Chibale
+Chibale, Zambia: cultural similarities with the areas surrounding Chibale

-Chibale Zambia: cultural similarities with the areas around Chibale.
-Referring to regional characteristics by giving them a tribal attribute is very common in Chibale.
-We will follow this habit here to discuss cultural similarities and differences between regions.
+Chibale, Zambia: cultural similarities with the areas surrounding Chibale.
+It is common practice in Chibale to refer to regional characteristics by attributing them to a ‘tribe’.
+We shall adopt this approach here to discuss cultural similarities and differences between the regions surrounding Chibale.

-The Lala region lies in Serenje and Mkushi districts and across the border in Congo (DRC).
-It includes areas sometimes presented as separate or culturally different.
-The Ambo area in the south, the neighbouring area of the abena Luano, and the Swaka area in Mkushi district.
+The Lala region encompasses Serenje and Mkushi districts, extending across the border into the Congo (DRC).
+It includes areas that are sometimes presented as distinct or culturally separate, such as the Ambo area to the south, the neighbouring abena Luano area, and the Swaka area within Mkushi district.

-Strong historical and cultural similarities exist with the Lima and Lamba regions in the west.
-Also, the similarities with the Lenje region are significant.
-The latter may be challenging for those who regard language as the most meaningful feature of culture
+There are strong historical and cultural similarities with the Lima and Lamba regions to the west.
+The similarities with the Lenje region are also considerable.
+The latter may present a challenge for those who consider language to be the most significant aspect of culture.

 The Kaonde-Lamba-Lenje-Lala area

-Chibale Zambia: cultural similarities with the areas around Chibale.
-The Chibale possession cults regard the rather large area, about 100,000 square kilometres, comprising the Lala, Lamba and Lenje regions, as well as parts of the Kaonde and Sanga regions, to be culturally and religiously connected.
-They use no special name for this area, so we will refer to it as the Kaonde-Lamba-Lenje-Lala area.
-An argument is that spirits from this large area possess people in that area.
+Chibale, Zambia: cultural similarities with the areas surrounding Chibale.
+The Chibale possession cults consider the rather large area, approximately 100,000 square kilometres, comprising the Lala, Lamba, and Lenje regions, as well as parts of the Kaonde and Sanga regions, to be culturally and religiously connected.
+They do not use a specific name for this area, so we will refer to it as the Kaonde-Lamba-Lenje-Lala area.
+One argument is that spirits from this large area possess people within it.
 A second argument is that the people in this area share an extensive repertoire of music.
-Rituals, songs and dances have been exchanged and are still exchanged.
+Rituals, songs, and dances have been and continue to be exchanged.

 Chibale Zambia: cultural similarities with the areas around Chibale.
-Map C: An impression of the Kaonde-Lamba-Lenje-Lala area that is considered by many in Chibale to be culturally interconnected.
+Map C: An impression of the Kaonde-Lamba-Lenje-Lala area, which many in Chibale consider to be culturally interconnected.

-The area forms the southern side of the border between the regions in South Central Africa where people sing in parallel thirds, like the Bemba region, and in parallel fourths & fifths respectively.
+The area forms the southern side of the border between regions in South Central Africa where people sing in parallel thirds, such as the Bemba region, and in parallel fourths and fifths respectively.

-Map D: A part of the map presented by Jones.1Jones (1959:224-228).
-The red square delineates Map C’s borders.
-In black are the areas where people use parallel thirds in polyphony.
-We see that the Lala region (part of M52), and all other regions in the Kaonde-Lamba-Lenje-Lala area, are on the parallel fourths & fifths side of the border between areas with parallel thirds and areas with parallel fourths & fifths.
+Map D: A section of the map presented by Jones.1Jones (1959:224-228).
+The red square indicates the borders of Map C. The black areas show where people use parallel thirds in polyphony.
+We observe that the Lala region (part of M52), and all other regions within the Kaonde-Lamba-Lenje-Lala area, lie on the parallel fourths & fifths side of the border separating areas with parallel thirds from areas with parallel fourths & fifths.

 Parallel fourths and thirds

-Chibale Zambia: cultural similarities with the areas around Chibale.
-Based on linguistic evidence, but also for political reasons2“The fact that Zambia possesses four major language groups, rather than three or twenty, and that each group is located in the parts of the country that it is, is critical for understanding the dynamics of the country’s contemporary politics.
+Chibale, Zambia: cultural similarities with the areas surrounding Chibale.
+Based on linguistic evidence and also for political reasons2“The fact that Zambia possesses four major language groups, rather than three or twenty, and that each group is located in the parts of the country that it is, is critical for understanding the dynamics of the country’s contemporary politics.
 The political dominance of the Bemba-speaking community is directly related to its large size and the fact that it came to dominate the politically crucial mining towns of the Copperbelt.”
-Daniel N. Posner (2003: 130), The Colonial Origins of Ethnic Cleavages: The Case of Linguistic Divisions in Zambia, Comparative Politics 35, 2 (2003): 127-146., ‘the Lala’ (including the Ambo, abena Luano and the Swaka) and ‘the Lamba’ including ‘the Lima’ are nationally part of the Bemba group.
-However, culturally there is more similarity to ‘the Lenje’, who ‘belong to’ the Tonga language group, and ‘the Kaonde’.
+Daniel N. Posner (2003: 130), The Colonial Origins of Ethnic Cleavages: The Case of Linguistic Divisions in Zambia, Comparative Politics 35, 2 (2003): 127-146., ‘the Lala’ (including the Ambo, abena Luano, and the Swaka) and ‘the Lamba’ (including ‘the Lima’) are nationally part of the Bemba group.
+However, culturally, there is more similarity to ‘the Lenje’, who ‘belong to’ the Tonga language group, and ‘the Kaonde’.

 It is true that the Lala language has many similarities with the Bemba language.
 However, we can deduce from the material on this site that culturally and religiously they are not that similar.
 In Chibale, Bemba music is considered tenyimbo: “no music”.
 Or, as somebody put it: “Only their imfunkutu songs enable a person to say: ‘Hey, that’s a song’.”